-The Commonwealth Transportation Fund Act establishes the Commonwealth Transportation Fund, which is to be used exclusively for financing transportation-related purposes.
+The Commonwealth Transportation Fund Act establishes the CTF, which is to be used exclusively for financing transportation-related purposes.

-Amounts credited to the Commonwealth Transportation Fund include: all fees received by the registrar of motor vehicles to be deposited in the Commonwealth Transportation Fund pursuant to Section 34(iii) of Chapter 90, all receipts paid to the Commonwealth and directed to be credited to the Commonwealth Transportation Fund pursuant to Chapters 64A, 64E, 64F and any other amounts appropriated into the Commonwealth Transportation Fund.
-The Commonwealth Transportation Fund is subject to appropriation and shall be used for transportation related expenses of the Massachusetts Department of Transportation or any successor agency or authority, including to pay or reimburse the General Fund for payment of debt service on bonds issued by, or otherwise payable pursuant to a lease or other contract assistance agreement by, the Commonwealth for transportation purposes.
+Amounts credited to the CTF include: all fees received by the registrar of motor vehicles to be deposited in the CTF pursuant to Section 34(iii) of Chapter 90, all receipts paid to the Commonwealth and directed to be credited to the CTF pursuant to Chapters 64A, 64E, 64F and any other amounts appropriated into the CTF.
+The CTF is subject to appropriation and shall be used for transportation related expenses of the MassDOT or any successor agency or authority, including to pay or reimburse the General Fund for payment of debt service on bonds issued by, or otherwise payable pursuant to a lease or other contract assistance agreement by, the Commonwealth for transportation purposes.

-In addition to the revenues listed above, there are credited to the Commonwealth Transportation Fund all monies received by the Commonwealth from (i) the receipts from sales, as defined by Chapter 64H, of motor vehicles imposed under Section 3, 25 and 26 of Chapter 64H, (ii) from the purchase, as defined by Chapter 64H, of motor vehicles imposed under Section 4, 26 and 27 of Chapter 64I, (iii) beginning in fiscal year 2015, from certain delivery fees with respect to underground storage tanks imposed under Section 2 of Chapter 21J and (iv) in fiscal 2015-2020, transfers made from the General Fund pursuant to the Transportation Finance Act.
+In addition to the revenues listed above, there are credited to the CTF all monies received by the Commonwealth from (i) the receipts from sales, as defined by Chapter 64H, of motor vehicles imposed under Section 3, 25 and 26 of Chapter 64H, (ii) from the purchase, as defined by Chapter 64H, of motor vehicles imposed under Section 4, 26 and 27 of Chapter 64I, (iii) beginning in fiscal year 2015, from certain delivery fees with respect to underground storage tanks imposed under Section 2 of Chapter 21J and (iv) in fiscal 2015-2020, transfers made from the General Fund pursuant to the Transportation Finance Act.
 The amounts collected in (i) and (ii) above are net of amounts dedicated to the Massachusetts School Building Authority and the Massachusetts Bay Transportation Authority.

-Pursuant to the Commonwealth Transportation Fund Act, not less than the following amounts shall annually be distributed from the Commonwealth Transportation Fund to the Massachusetts Bay Transportation Authority and regional transit authorities:
+Pursuant to the Commonwealth Transportation Fund Act, not less than the following amounts shall annually be distributed from the CTF to the Massachusetts Bay Transportation Authority and regional transit authorities: